yuezunli/celeb-deepfakeforensics/README.md

-# Celeb-DFF: A New Dataset for Celebrity DeepFake Forensics
+# Celeb-DF: A New Dataset for Celebrity DeepFake Forensics

 ## Overview
-**Celebrity DeepFake Forensics (Celeb-DFF)** dataset contains  real and DeepFake synthesized videos having similar visual quality on par with those circulated online.
+**Celebrity DeepFake Forensics (Celeb-DF)** dataset contains  real and DeepFake synthesized videos having similar visual quality on par with those circulated online.
-The Celeb-DFF dataset includes **158** real videos from youtube, and **795** DeepFake videos of human faces of different age, ethic group and gender, synthesized with these real videos.
+The Celeb-DF dataset includes **158** real videos from youtube, and **795** DeepFake videos of human faces of different age, ethic group and gender, synthesized with these real videos.

 The demo video can be viewed here:

 [![youtubev_video](https://img.youtube.com/.jpg)](https://www.youtube.com/)

-## DFF Dataset
+## Celeb-DF Dataset
 #### Real Videos
 The real videos are collected from YouTube, which are split into two sets.
 The first set (*Real<sub>1</sub>*) contains 158 videos of 13 celebrities including